Jasmine Flury

-Jasmine Flury (born 16 September 1993) is a Swiss World Cup alpine ski racer, specializing in the speed events of Downhill and Super-G. Flury won gold in downhill at the 2023 Alpine Ski World Championship.
+Jasmine Flury (born 16 September 1993) is a Swiss World Cup alpine ski racer, specializing in the speed events of Downhill and Super-G. Flury won gold in downhill at the 2023 World Championships.

 Flury made her World Cup debut at age twenty in January 2014, and her first podium was a victory on home country snow, in a Super-G at St. Moritz in December 2017.
 She has competed in three World Championships and two Winter Olympics.

 World Cup results

 Flury made her World Cup debut at age twenty in a downhill at Altenmarkt in January 2014, but had only one additional start that season, with over twenty on the European Cup circuit.
 The next season she had eight World Cup starts but went without a top thirty result, and concurrently raced in European Cup events.
 A hip injury kept her out of the 2016 season.